-Although checking a single point is useful, you can expand on it a bit by checking if entire objects are contained within the frustum.
+Although checking a single point is useful, you can go farther by checking whether entire objects are contained within the frustum.
 These objects to test are cubes, rectangles, and spheres.

-For cubes and rectangles, you check all the corners, making sure that at least one or all are contained within each frustum plane.
+For cubes and rectangles, you check all the corner vertices.
+If all the vertices are behind any single plane then the cube or rectangle is out of the frustum (and thus out of view).
+Having any one of the vertices inside the frustum, or in front of any plane (without all the vertices being behind that same plane), means that cube or rectangle is visible.
 As for spheres, as long as the distance from each plane is equal to or more than the sphere's radius, the sphere is visible.